-The Kennedy Jenks Stormwater Team was represented by Ross Dunning (Federal Way, WA), Katie McCoy (Rancho Cordova, CA), Rachel Morgan (San Francisco, CA), Catrina Paez (Ventura, CA), Laura Weiden (Federal Way, WA), Sachi Itagaki (Santa Clara, CA), and Gordon Alexander (Irvine, CA) at the 2018 California Stormwater Quality Association (CASQA) 14th Annual Conference.
+The KJ Stormwater Team was represented by Ross Dunning (Federal Way, WA), Katie McCoy (Rancho Cordova, CA), Rachel Morgan (San Francisco, CA), Catrina Paez (Ventura, CA), Laura Weiden (Federal Way, WA), Sachi Itagaki (Santa Clara, CA), and Gordon Alexander (Irvine, CA) at the 2018 California Stormwater Quality Association (CASQA) 14th Annual Conference.

 The team enjoyed three days of vibrant conversation in Riverside, CA, including sponsoring the Monday evening networking event, presenting in two sessions, and moderating one session: